ylacombe/musicgen-dreamboothing/README.md

 python finetune_musicgen.py example_configs/punk.json
 ```

+The JSON example above also shows to follow the training thanks to wandb (e.g of what it looks like [here](https://wandb.ai/ylacombe/musicgen_finetuning_experiments/runs/er8zlhzh/workspace?nw=nwuserylacombe)).

 ### Tips

 Some take-aways from the different experiments we've done:
-* to fine-tune and keep model ability it's essential to have a low number of epochs
+* to fine-tune and keep model ability it's essential to have a low number of epochs.
-* for small datasets, a learning rate of 2e-4 gave great results
+* for small datasets, a learning rate of 2e-4 gave great results.
 * it doesn't actually matter to have the training loss going down, it's always better to actually listen to the output samples.
 * you can get quickly get a sense of how and if the model learned by comparing the samples before and after fine-tuning on wandb (e.g [here](https://wandb.ai/ylacombe/musicgen_finetuning_experiments/runs/er8zlhzh/workspace?nw=nwuserylacombe)).
-* TODO: o.g musicgen doesn't work with guidance scale 3.0 -> should go 1.O
+* If you're not using a melody checkpoint and get `nan` errors, you might want to set `guidance_scale` to 1.0, check this [FAQ response](#im-getting-nan-errors-with-some-checkpoints-what-do-i-do).

 LoRA is a training technique for significantly reducing the number of trainable parameters.
 As a result, training is faster and it is easier to store the resulting weights because they are a lot smaller (~100MBs).